Mutestock/cphsoft/dbd/uge05/assignment/README.md

     The entire setup must be able to be created automatically by everyone with ONLY docker-compose.

+    Portability.
 I can't expect that the client(or reviewer) will install all the dependencies related to the project.
+Especially because of Rust.

 </h6>